 To sum it up.
 I’ll take a Diet Coke to drink, but right now I prefer Pepsi for my investment dollars.

-- The model portfolio where Pepsi resides: The Dividend Deluxe
+Related: The model portfolio where Coke & Pepsi reside: The Dividends Deluxe

 As part of your subscription to Dividends Diversify, you will get 20 wealth building and investment tips free!
 In addition, never miss a new post.
-I will send a weekly email to all subscribers with a link to the current weeks new content.
+I will send a periodic email to all subscribers with a link to the content.
 Last but not least, thanks for visiting.